 The island also features 4 small rivers that have created fertile valleys with a variety of lovely figs, pines, apples, and plane trees.
-Gorgeous paths lead to the Cave of Foros, a rich in Stalagmite formations cave, the ravines of Pithara, rivers, abandoned towers, secluded picturesque villages, and springs in every turn.
+Gorgeous paths lead to the Cave of Foros, rich in Stalagmite formations cave, the ravines of Pithara, rivers, abandoned towers, secluded picturesque villages, and springs at every turn.

 If you had to choose one, then an exciting trail can be the 10 km circuit route from Chora along the Pythara ravine, across a medieval stone bridge to the Pythara waterfalls.

-Find detailed info on Andros trails in the links below:
+Find detailed info on Andros’ trails in the links below: